- How to Start a Blog in 5 simple steps

 Enter your WordPress user info

 Click the box “Show advanced options” and enter Site Name/Title (for e.g. Squarenoid, Mohan’s Blog, Developers Zone, etc.) and in Site Description put a little description something short and sweet.
-You can edit the email address (all site info will be sent here), username (do not use “admin” as your username) and password for the new WordPress installation.
+You can edit the email address (all site info will be sent here), the username (do not use “admin” as your username) and password for the new WordPress installation.

 Check the box “I have read the terms and conditions…”